Benedetta PompiliDesignCeramicsMaterial researchEditorials

 The marbling with a common studio clay, a white stoneware from Germany, allowed for an easier application of the wild clay body, otherwise uneasy to manage.
 The conversations between and with these two clay bodies on the potter’s wheel materialise in an archive made of pots inspired by Jacoba jugs.
 Mirroring the nature of the two clays, Jacobas were traded from Germany, the origin of the stoneware, to the Netherlands, where the river clay came from.
 Due to shipwrecks, many Jacobas still lay down in the river bed.
 The inspiration from the archaeologic findings was thought as a way to tell the stories of the materials and highlight their geographial origins while crafting a shape to archive the process.
 Potters say that to start understanding the clay on the potter’s wheel it is needed to throw at least one hundred pots.
 Hence, one hundred samples of conversations were led.

-By collaborating with a local research centre treating asbestos-cement and turning it in safe silica, the second part of the research explores the application of the by-prodcuct of the treatment of asbestos as a filler in the clay.
+By collaborating with Asbetter, a local research centre treating asbestos-cement and turning it silica, the second part of the research explores the application of the by-prodcuct of the treatment of asbestos as a filler in the clay.
 This uncommon grog, thought of as such for the first time, strenghens the body of the clay while reducing the quantity of material needed.
 It in fact can substitute the 50% of the amount of clay needed.
-The material exploration was materialised in a set of 450 wall tiles, configuring the architectural and insulating possibilities of the composition while in dialogue with the uses of asbestos in the past.
+The material exploration was materialised in a set of 450 wall tiles, configuring the architectural and insulating possibilities of the composition while in dialogue with the past uses of asbestos.

 "In Bones We Dwell and For Yours We Wait" presents a collection of porcelain pieces that revive the original recipe for bone china—a type of porcelain traditionally crafted using bone as a key ingredient: Historically associated with luxury and high prices due to its aristocratic properties, bone china has been prized since its creation in England in the mid-18th century for its white, thin, and highly flexible nature, with its components often being of significant value.
 It typically includes 50% cow bone ash in its composition, which adds strength and gives it a recognizable milky white colour.